Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: Analysis of energy conditions for each specific model

 \subsection{Simpson-Visser model}

-The energy conditions for the scalar field and electromagnetism in the region external to the event horizon $A>0$ and considering the $n=1/3$ configuration, are set out explicitly below, where the quantities used will be used Eqs. (\ref{19}-\ref{22})
+The energy conditions for the scalar field and electromagnetism, in the region external to the event horizon, $A>0$, and considering the $n=1/3$ configuration, are set out explicitly below, where the quantities Eqs. (\ref{19}-\ref{22}) will be used.

-Analyzing the energy conditions for the scalar field outside the event horizon ($A>0$), we observe that the null energy condition $NEC^{\phi}_1$ Eq. (\ref{55}) is violated, implying a violation of the dominant energy condition $DEC^{\phi}_1$.
+Analyzing the energy conditions for the scalar field outside the event horizon ($A>0$), we observe that the null energy condition $NEC^{\phi}_1$ Eq. (\ref{55}) is violated, which implies a violation of the dominant energy condition $DEC^{\phi}_1$.
 All other energy conditions for the scalar field are violated except for $NEC^{\phi}_2$ Eq. (\ref{56}).
-Regarding the energy conditions of the electromagnetic part, all of them are satisfied everywhere, except for the dominant energy condition $DEC^{EM}_2$ Eq. (\ref{101}).
+Regarding the energy conditions of the electromagnetic part, they are satisfied everywhere, except for the dominant energy condition $DEC^{EM}_2$ Eq. (\ref{101}).

 The energy conditions for the region internal to the event horizon ($A<0$) explicitly for the model in question are defined by

 Note that the electromagnetic energy conditions within the event horizon are the same as those defined for the outer region Eqs. (\ref{100}-\ref{102}).